 Therapeutic Crisis Intervention Training of Trainers Program for Schools

-This intensive five-day TCIS train-the-trainer certification course provides organizations with the opportunity to develop an in-house training capacity in the TCIS curriculum.
+This intensive five-day Therapeutic Crisis Intervention Training (TCIS) train-the-trainer certification course provides organizations with the opportunity to develop an in-house training capacity in the TCIS curriculum.
 Participants will develop knowledge, skills and attitudes in the TCIS curriculum necessary to deliver the training to staff in their organizations.
 Participants will have the chance to practice and receive feedback in conducting activities to gain immediate training experience.
-Training techniques such as role playing, leading small group discussions, using guided fantasies, conducting practice sessions and using audiovisual aids will be demonstrated.
+Training techniques such as role playing, leading small group discussions, conducting practice sessions and using audiovisual aids will be demonstrated.
 Participants will receive all the necessary materials to conduct the TCIS training program in their agency.
 Participants will be able to: proactively prevent and/or de-escalate a potential crisis situation with a child or young person, manage a crisis situation in a therapeutic manner, and, if necessary, intervene physically in a manner that reduces the risk of harm to children and staff, process the crisis event with children and young people to help improve their coping strategies and effectively deliver TCIS training in their agencies.

 Presenter: Cornell TCIS Instructors

 Date/Time: Aug.
-10 | 8 a.m.-4:30 p.m.
+10, 2026 | 8 a.m.-4:30 p.m.

 Price: $2450